 When I started planning our trip, I was kind of lukewarm about visiting San Diego with a toddler.
-I’d been to California twice and although I wanted to see more of the state, I knew very little about things to do in San Diego and even during the planning stages, I wondered if there would really be enough to do for us in San Diego with kids.
+I’d been to California twice and although I wanted to see more of the state, I knew very little about things to do in San Diego with toddlers and even during the planning stages, I wondered if there would really be enough to do for us in San Diego with kids.
 But on our very first day there, I fell in love.
 There’s something about the city that just captured me; it’s relaxed and fun and clean and safe and so absolutely perfect for families.
 I mean, there is SO much to do!
 Harrison was 16-months when we visited, and he had a great time!
-Take a look at my list of 10 things to do in San Diego with a toddler.
+Take a look at my list of 10 things to do in San Diego with toddlers.

 1. San Diego Zoo